atsushieno/mugene-ng/README.md

 ## Building and using command-line compiler

-To use mugene-ng as command line compiler, at this state, you have to run a couple of Gradle tasks to build whatever you'll likely need:
+To use mugene-ng as command line compiler, run:

 ```
-./gradlew mugene:generateKotlinCommonGrammarSource build packJsNpmPublication publishToMavenLocal mugene-console-jvm:jar
+./gradlew mugene-console:jvmRun [args]
 ```

-This generates some syntax file support code, builds libs and tools, package a single jar for JVM desktop, and generate NPM artifacts that are also used by VSCodium extension (under development).

-Once you are done with `build` Gradle build task, there will be `mugene-console/build/bin/native/debugExecutable/mugene-console.kexe` (or `.exe` on Windows).
-You can then run it to compile mugene MML files like: `(the/path/to/)mugene-console.kexe samples/escape.mugene`.
+Alternatively, if you run `./gradlew build`, then there will be `mugene-console/build/bin/[platform-arch-dir]/debugExecutable/mugene-console.kexe` (or `.exe` on Windows).
+You can then use it like a standalone executable to compile mugene MML files like: `(the/path/to/)mugene-console.kexe samples/escape.mugene`.
 For the complete list of command line arguments, just run this executable without arguments.

 ## mugene-ng VSCode extension

 mugene-ng is a Kotlin Multiplatform project that supports Kotlin/JS.
 We publish mugene-ng as an NPM package, as well as [vscode-mugene-language extension](https://marketplace.visualstudio.com/items?itemName=atsushieno.vscode-language-mugene) (the extension used to support .NET based mugene that only ran the compiler as a "native" executable, but now we are fully JS based).

+Though note that due to some flaws in publishing workflow, the vscode extension may not be always the latest.

 ## mugene-ng applications